|Country Information & Lifestyle|

 The Old Chateau, a fortified church later converted into a fortress, is another feature of the town.
 The 16th New Chateau dominates the surrounding countryside.
 If you want to experience for yourself what it feels like to be in a mine there are two tunnels you can enter, the Glanzenberg mine dating from 13th century leading underneath the town, or the Bartolomeji mine from 1698.

 The villages surrounding Zvolen are noted for their richly decorated costumes and special musical instruments.
 Towering above the town of Zvolen is a 14th century chateau.
 Visit the square in Banska Bystrica, a lively part of the town, and one of the most beautiful in Slovakia, with many typical burgher houses well preserved to the present day.
-The charming character of this historical town, with a wealth of well-preserved monuments, and the beautiful national parks and numerous ski resorts, makes this an all-year round center for tourism.
+The charming character of this historical town, with a wealth of well-preserved monuments, and the beautiful national parks and numerous ski resorts, makes this an all-year round centre for tourism.

 Spania Dolina a former mining village and one of the most picturesque villages, lies high in the mountains at the end of a deep valley.
 The village used to be renowned for its lace making which has survived to the present, you can often see local women in the square making lace for the tourists.